-• Stopping an Application to Restrict Client Access-Makes an application unavailable for processing client requests, but does not remove the deployment from the WebLogic Server domain.
-Stopping an application places the deployment in Administration mode, which allows you to perform internal testing using a configured Administration channel.

-• Undeploying an Application or Module-Makes an application unavailable for processing client requests and removes WebLogic Server-generated deployment files from the domain.
+- Section 9.1.1, "Stopping an Application to Restrict Client Access"-Makes an application unavailable for processing client requests, but does not remove the deployment from the WebLogic Server domain.
+Stopping an application places the deployment in Administration mode, which allows you to perform internal testing using a configured Administration channel. - Section 9.1.2, "Undeploying an Application or Module"-Makes an application unavailable for processing client requests and removes WebLogic Server-generated deployment files from the domain.

-Stopping an Application to Restrict Client Access
+9.1.1 Stopping an Application to Restrict Client Access

-As described in "Distributing Applications to a Production Environment" on page 6-21, distributing an application and starting it in Administration mode, restricts access to an application to a configured Administration channel.
+As described in Section 6.10, "Distributing Applications to a Production Environment", distributing an application and starting it in Administration mode, restricts access to an application to a configured Administration channel.
 You can also stop a running application to client requests and place it in Administration mode.
 In a production environment, you may want to stop an application to confirm a reported problem, or to isolate the application from external client processing in order to perform scheduled maintenance.

-Use the -stop command to place a running application into Administration mode, as in:
+Use the -stop command to place a running application into Administration mode, as